openradar/open_source_radar_short_course/course_outline.rst

    - Executing a Python script

    - Interactive programming using the IPython notebook

+.. admonition:: Comment by Daniel

+Based on experiences from BALTRAD, where different people had (and continue to have) their personal preferences when it comes to IDE, I don't think we need to deal with IPython at this short course, as it's just one IDE among many.
+In the end, the important thing is the code, not how or with what it is written.
+I also share Maik's concern about legibility of IPython's files outside IPython.

    - General guidelines on programming style and syntax in Python